MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/format-pane.md

 ### Formatting model components

 In the new formatting model, property components are grouped together in logical categories and subcategories.
 These groups make the model easier to scan.
-These are the five basic components, from largest to smallest:
+There are the five basic components, from largest to smallest:

 * **Formatting model**
   The largest pane container, used for formatting the pane's frontal interface.
 It contains a list of formatting cards.